d-gangz/mcp-demo/README.md

-# AI Playground Template
+# MCP Playground

-A powerful, production-ready Next.js template for building AI-powered applications.
-Perfect for experimenting with UIs, AI features, and deploying scalable applications.
+A specialized Next.js template for testing and experimenting with Model Context Protocol (MCP) integrations.
+Perfect for building AI-powered applications that leverage MCP's standardized approach to connecting LLMs with various data sources and tools.

+## What is MCP?

+Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to LLMs.
+Think of MCP like a USB-C port for AI applications:

+- Connect AI models to different data sources and tools through a standardized interface
+- Easily switch between LLM providers and vendors
+- Implement best practices for securing your data within your infrastructure
+- Access a growing list of pre-built integrations

 ## Tech Stack